-Beginning with Dr. Sidney Garfield's pioneering developments in occupational medicine in the 1930s, and Henry J. Kaiser's expansion of that care for thousands of workers in his seven West Coast shipyards and Fontana steel mill, further advances in programs for handling worker health care evolved as did labor in America.
+Beginning with the pioneering developments in occupational medicine of Sidney R. Garfield, MD, in the 1930s, and Henry J. Kaiser's expansion of that care for thousands of workers in his 7 west coast shipyards and Fontana steel mill, further advances in programs for handling worker health care evolved as did labor in America.

 After the end of World War II, the composition of the national workforce began to shift from blue-collar to white-collar occupations, and the percentage of the Kaiser Permanente Health Plan devoted to industrial care waned.
 Still, in 1967 over a fifth of the Permanente Medical Group’s (the entity of the Kaiser Permanente Health Plan that represents doctors) income was derived from industrial medicine. [i]

 Kaiser Permanente developed a bad reputation among insurers as being uncooperative in processing the admittedly large amount of paperwork required for industrial claims.
 Dr. Cutting found this unacceptable, and sought to overhaul and invigorate its industrial medicine practice.
 He hired the respected and experienced Dr. Walter Hook to oversee the creation of Departments of Industrial Medicine at all major medical centers, each headed by a chief.

 The efforts paid off, and in less than two years the number of industrial patients grew from 21,257 to approximately 33,892. [ii] These departments were not clinical services, but handled the reporting and billing functions required to process workers’ compensation claims.